tunrayodaniels/E-Commerce-Sales-Analysis/README.md

 ▪︎ Negative quantities
 ▪︎ Invalid price entries
 ▪︎ Negative price values
-▪︎ Missing or inconsistent "Total" values
+▪︎ Missing or inconsistent values
 ▪︎ Invalid dates

 This meant that simply importing the dataset into Power BI and building visuals could have produced misleading results.